sampiecz/467_ASS4_PROTO/README.md

 - [ ] Check for submit buttons and all buttons needed to navigate
 - [ ] Add Agent to the same page as Create Artist/Band
 - [ ] Why would we right justify labels?
 Humans read right to left.
 That would just be bad UX.
+- [ ] Add modal popup for agent creation on artist creation page in case the agent isn't in dropdown
+- [ ] Add modal popup for band member creation
+- [ ] Create Agent Table and find out what attributes are needed to store it

 # Welcome to our prototype for OFNI event management